cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - **Attachment representation**: stably established by the end of the second year.
 - **CCRT**: emerges during the third and fourth year.
 - **Object relations**: develops during late childhood and adolescence.

-### The CCRT is a relatively fixed and repeating pattern of a person’s relational expectations and experiences.
-Based on a patient’s account of his or her

 **The Circle of Relationships Theory (CCRT)**